JoshuaBolitho/Single-Page-Boilerplate/README.md

 #### Instructions :

-To begin serving the site at localhost:3000, with live reload:
+To begin serving the site from localhost:3000

 ```sh
 gulp serve